OMODA 5 Review & Prices

 On a twisty road

-Despite the powerful engine the Omoda is not a sporty SUV, and you’ll be able to show it a clean pair of heels in a similarly powerful Skoda Karoq or Nissan Qashqai as they’re just much more reassuring to drive.
-The Omoda’s steering is very remote, giving you no real idea what the front wheels are up to, and it leans a fair bit in bends too.
+You’ll be able to show it a clean pair of heels in a similarly powerful Skoda Karoq, Renault Captur or Nissan Qashqai as they’re just much more reassuring to drive.
+The Omoda’s steering is very remote, giving you no real idea what the front wheels are up to, as are the brakes.
+A sensible family car doesn’t need to get your heart racing, but the Omoda 5 is so far behind the curve it’s worth paying attention to.

 Space and practicality